 6. Let go of your need to control

 It gives you unnecessary relationship anxiety when you do everything to control or change your partner, which usually is what pushes them away.
 This behavior is prevalent when you’re someone with a strong personality or tend to control specific areas of your life.
 You need to realize that your partner isn’t someone you can overpower or change because you can’t love someone into their potential.
 If you’re not happy with who they are, then maybe dating them wasn’t the right decision for you.
 You can lift the burden caused by your relationship anxiety by accepting things the way they flow and stop trying to micromanage everything, even your relationship.
-The easiest way to deal with relationship anxiety is to let go of your need to control.
+The easiest way to deal with relationship anxiety is to let go someone you love and of your need to control.

 Life doesn’t always have to go the way you want it to, which isn’t a reflection of the relationship’s failure.
 It doesn’t mean you’ll be loved less, or someone will break up with you.
 It just simply means there are things beyond your control – and that’s perfectly okay.